Sarath-2803/DM/m3/questions.md

 Use generating functions to solve the recurrence relation a k = a k−1 + 2a k−2 + 2k with initial conditions a0 = 4 and
 a1 = 12.

+13. a) Find a recurrence relation for the number of ternary strings of length n that do not contain two consecu- tive 0s.
+b) What are the initial conditions?
+c) How many ternary strings of length six do not contain two consecutive 0s?
+14. a) Find a recurrence relation for the number of ternary strings of length n that contain two consecutive 0s.
+b) What are the initial conditions?
+c) How many ternary strings of length six contain two consecutive 0s?

+Messages are transmitted over a communications channel using two signals.
+The transmittal of one signal requires 1 microsecond, and the transmittal of the other signal re- quires 2 microseconds.
+a) Find a recurrence relation for the number of differ- ent messages consisting of sequences of these two signals, where each signal in the message is imme- diately followed by the next signal, that can be sent in n microseconds.

+Find the recurrence relation satisfied by R n, where R n is the number of regions that a plane is divided into by n lines, if no two of the lines are parallel and no three of the lines go through the same point.